c-blake/bu/doc/funnel.md

-would agree `t0` is more interesting than noise dependent upon everything going on concurrently in a system - which seems a bizarrely popular thing to assess. mean(best3/10) is only one easy upper bound for the true t0.  `eve` also in this package is an attempt at a better t0 estimator, but can be glitchy.
+would agree `t0` is more interesting than noise dependent upon everything going on concurrently in a system - which seems a bizarrely popular thing to assess. mean(best3/10) is only one easy upper bound for the true t0.  `eve` also in this package is an attempt at a better t0 estimator.
 Even the best 3/10 method is polluted by whatever noise makes it into the best 30%.
 "The perfect" here is a bit elusive, but "not awful" is not so hard to get.

 [^2]: Whatever you use - same environment reproducibility requires *some* way to compare runs/assess said reproduction.
 For errors small enough that [classic